masakimu/flask-filepond-tiny-sample/README.md

 # flask-filepond
 tiny sample of flask application to upload file using  filepond javascript library.
+I modified style-sheet to put filepond between forms (but not completed).

 to test, just run following commands in your python virtual environment: